Command line interface

 push/pop: apply on ALL patches.

-new/refresh/fold: DO NOT add all modified changes to patch. continue: DO NOT add all modified and unknown changes to patch
+new/refresh/fold: DO NOT add all modified changes to patch, continue: DO NOT add all modified and unknown changes to patch.

 refresh/fold: start editor to edit log message

-refresh: use MESSAGE as log message
+backup/refresh: use MESSAGE as log message.

 refresh: take log message from FILE.